React JSX

 in the browser, we get the warning above.

-It's also important to note that this element (representing a non-existent DOM element) does get rendered out on to the document but without any content whatsoever inside it.
-In the link above, open up Developer Tools and inspect the DOM tree of the page; you'll notice a <greeting>
+It's also important to note that this element (representing a non-existent DOM element) does get rendered out on to the document but without any content inside it.
+This is because the content comes by virtue of the function greeting()

 Let's do this now: